fasiha/tabito-lib/README.md

 5. run the demo: `npm run demo` (if you have Graphviz installed, (via Homebrew, Conda, etc.), i.e., if you have the `dot` command available, this will make a couple of pretty images)

 ## Changelog

+### 1.3

+Export `validateSynonyms` because this can be useful too, and isn't quite trivial to implement yourself.

 ### 1.2